Revenue that has not been paid for with cash yet

 There are several risks associated with carrying a large AR balance, including:

-When a company has an accounts receivable balance, it means that a portion of revenue has not been received as cash payment yet.
+When a company has an accounts receivable balance, it means that a portion of revenue has not been received as a cash payment yet.
 If payment takes a long time, it can have a meaningful impact on cash flow.
 For this reason, in financial modeling and valuation, it’s very important to adjust free cash flow for changes in working capital, which includes AR, accounts payable, and inventory.

 In the example below, you can see how AR is portrayed on the balance sheet in one of CFI’s financial models.

-Source: CFI Financial Modeling Course.
+Source: CFI Financial Modeling Course

 Thank you for reading this guide to Accounts Receivable (AR) and how it impacts a company’s cash flow.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.